In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-To learn more about WordPress Permalinks, see this tutorial:
+To learn more about WordPress Permalinks, go here:

-After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the error.
-If this fixes the problem, then your .htaccess file was either missing or was deleted from your server.
+After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the problem.
+If this fixes the error, then your .htaccess file was either missing or was deleted from your server.

 If the problem still persists, try the solution below.

 If the .htaccess file has become corrupted, the easiest solution is to replace the existing .htaccess file on your server with a new one.